taeold/next-on-gcp/README.md

 This is a sample [Next.js](https://nextjs.org/) project to demonstrate to deploying a Next.js app on GCP with the following features:

 - [x] Rendering server-side content with Cloud Run
-- [x] Supporting incremental static regeneration (ISR) with Cloud Storage
+- [x] Supporting incremental static regeneration (ISR) with RTDB
-- [ ] Supporting incremental static regeneration (ISR) with RTDB
+- [x] Serving static assets from Firebase Hosting
-- [ ] Serving static assets from Firebase Hosting
+- [ ] Parsing pre-redner manifest
-- [ ] Image optimization with IPX
+- [ ] Terraform template for one-click deploy

 ## Deploying on GCP